Kong/docs.konghq.com/src/gateway/kong-manager/get-started/load-balancing.md

 ## Validate the upstream services

-Let's test that {{site.base_gateway}} is load balancing traffic across the two targets.
+To test that {{site.base_gateway}} is load balancing traffic across the two targets:

-1. With the upstream configured, validate that it’s working by visiting the route `http://localhost:8000/mock` using a web browser or CLI.
+1. With the upstream configured, validate that it’s working by visiting the route `http://localhost:8000/mock` using a web browser or the shell.

 2. Refresh the page a few times.
 The site should change back and forth from `httpbin` to `mockbin`.